| today's

 with Chief Thompsons former boss regarding

+the issue.
 "After a lengthy

 discussion, Chairman Rife advised he would